marekbeckmann/Debian-Ad-Join-Script/README.md

 sudo ./join-ad.sh  -u "admUser" -d "ad.your-company.org" -p "/home/%d/%u" -s "/bin/bash" -s "/bin/bash" -m "0077" -r "admins"
 ```
 This will join the ad (realm ad.your-company.org), using the privileged user `admUser`and setting the home directory for new users to `/home/ad.your-company.org/userName` and overriding the shell for every user to `/bin/bash`

-## 3. Important Notice

-This script doesn't change the default UMASK of `pam_mkhomedir.so`, which uses a UMASK of 0022.
-For better privacy, use a UMASK of 0077